GIRL OF THE EARTH was founded in 2019 by me, Ruby Sinclair (pictured below).

-You're not shopping— you're recycling.™
+You're not shopping— you're recycling.

+Girl of the earth boutique is our permanent womenswear line, designed by me and meant to throw on and go!
+Each effortless piece is limited to few-of-a-kind, made of vintage fabric remnants from the 1960's/70's/80's.
 We love our vintage fabrics not just for their timeless prints and old-fashioned high quality, but also for their inherent scarcity.
-Sometimes we find a 30 metre roll, sometimes just 1 remaining metre (enough for a one-of-a-kind piece).
-We often make one style in 10+ different fabrics/colourways, because on average we can only make 3 alike units in the same fabric.
-Nonetheless, our designs are never mass-produced, and always super limited in quantity, so you won’t end up matching any strangers.
+Sometimes we find a entire roll, sometimes just one remaining meter.
+Often we'll make a style in as many as 10 different fabrics/colourways, because on average we can only make 4 alike units from the fabric remnant.
 It sucks to wear the same thing as everyone else, so we adore this.

 VINTAGE & OLD-STOCK COLLECTIONS

-You're not shopping— you're travelling.™
+You're not shopping— you're travelling.

 As a frequent traveller, I would often shop abroad, and return home to friends asking to buy them the same items next time.
 After bringing suitcases filled with necklaces from Turkey, sandals from Greece, and, of course, espadrilles from Spain, an idea sparked that is now at girl of the earth.
 I source authentic accessories at little foreign shops/markets and bring them back for you, often even in a suitcase!
 I only choose items that I walk out wearing, and think you'll want to wear right now, too.
 These high-quality items support historic craftsmanship and artisans in local communities around the world.
 Also, these artisans can only make so many items at a given time, so they're nearly as exclusive as our other product lines— only available by getting on a plane, or on girloftheearth.com ✨